XING

-XING is a Hamburg-based career-oriented recruiting, job-search and social networking site, operated by New Work SE (until mid-2019 XING SE) and owned mainly by Hubert Burda Media.
+XING is a German career-oriented recruiting, job-search and social networking site, operated by New Work SE (until mid-2019 XING SE) and owned mainly by Hubert Burda Media.

-The site is primarily focused on the German-speaking market, alongside XING Spain; it competes with the American platform LinkedIn.
+Based in Hamburg, the site is primarily focused on the German-speaking market, alongside XING Spain; it competes with the American platform LinkedIn.

 Company history

 OPEN Business Club AG was founded in August 2003 in Hamburg, Germany, by Lars Hinrichs.
 Its official debut was 1 November 2003.
 It was renamed XING in November 2006.

 In its early years, the site pursued a global strategy; however, since 2012, XING has focused on the German-speaking market, as 76% of all XING page views come from Germany and 90% come from the D-A-CH area.

 Leadership

 Lars Hinrich led the company as CEO until 2009, when he was succeeded by Stefan Groß-Selbeck.
 Thomas Vollmoeller then served from 2012 and was succeeded by Petra von Strombeck in 2020.